MuaazAbuZaid/MuaazAbuZaid/README.md

 You can check my following repositories:

- * [Data-Analysis](https://github.com/MuaazAbuZaid/Data-Analysis.git) (to see some analysis projects with streamlit app which you can inter act with).
+ * [Data-Analysis](https://github.com/MuaazAbuZaid/Data-Analysis.git) (to see some analysis projects with streamlit app which you can interact with).
- * [Machine-Learning](https://github.com/MuaazAbuZaid/Machine-Learning.git) (to see some ML projects with streamlit app which you can inter act with).
+ * [Machine-Learning](https://github.com/MuaazAbuZaid/Machine-Learning.git) (to see some ML projects with streamlit app which you can interact with).
  * [Certificates](https://github.com/MuaazAbuZaid/Certificates.git) (to see all certificates & courses i passed through).

  <h3 align="left">Languages and Tools:</h3>